Highlights from Camp Walt Whitman’s 70th Reunion

 Along with all the fun we had schmoozing, we held a camp meeting in our amphitheater where alumni of all ages and generations sang our camp songs together.
 I can’t quite put into words how joyous it was.

-At the camp meeting, we had a ceremony to recognize our founders, Arnie Soloway and Chick Soloway, which was incredibly moving.
+At the camp meeting, we had a ceremony to recognize the camp’s history and our founders, Arnie Soloway and Chick Soloway, which was incredibly moving.
 Arnie’s son Stan Soloway spoke about Arnie’s vision for camp and how tirelessly he worked to impact lives.
 Chick’s daughter Amy gave a touching speech about her father and then Chick’s son Michael sang and played one of his dad’s favorite songs, “The Golden Vanity,” on the guitar in tribute to his father.

 We also recognized Ann Soloway, Chick’s wife and my great-aunt, for the wonderful work she has done at camp every summer for 70 years.
 My father gave the speech to recognize her and she received an incredible standing ovation.